rupc/Huffman-Coding/README.md

 # What is Huffman Encoding?
 Huffman encoding is an algorithm which outputs compressed data from input file(usually ascii format).
-By using greedy approach, it encodes most ouccuring character as shortest one in binary format.
-This technique is based on binary tree, priority queue.
+By using greedy approach, it encodes the most ouccuring character as shortest one in binary format.
+And the next most occuring character as the second shortest one and so on.
+This technique is alos based on binary tree, priority queue.

 ---

 ## Encoding
 The original files to be encoded should be in texts folder. and then,